OffiPuppet/Tareas-CC3301/README.md

 Determinar el archivo más grande.

-determine the size of the largest file or directory.
+Determine the size of the largest file or directory.